KJKan/mcfarland/Tutorial.md

 This is a short tutorial on how to compare latent factor models and psychomentric network models using the R package Psychonetrics.

 The tutorial accompanies the paper Kan, KJ, de Jonge, H, van der Maas, HLJ, Levine, SZ, & Epskamp, S. (2020).
-How to Compare Latent Factor Models and Psychomentric Network Models.
-A comment on McFarland                                   #
+How to Compare Latent Factor Models and Psychometric Network Models.
+A comment on McFarland.
+Journal of Intelligence.                                    #

+We illustrate
-We illustrate how a network can be extracted from the one sample and fitted on another sample.
-In other words we illustrate how to test if a network replicates.
+- how a network can be extracted from the data from one sample and fitted on the data of another sample.
+In other words, we illustrate how to test if a network replicates.

-The data concern WAIS US data and WAIS Hungary data.

-Next we illustrate how the statistics of that network can be compared to the fit statistics of (various) factor models.
+- the statistics of that network can be compared to the fit statistics of (various) factor models.

-These include:
+Factor models considered are:
 - a measurement model
 - a 2nd order g model
 - a bifactor model
 - a networks extracted from the US standardization sample

+The data concern WAIS US data and WAIS Hungary data.

 # Preparation

-Let's clear our workspace first (only run if you really want that)
+Let's clear our workspace first (only run this line if you really want that)

 ```{r}
 # clear work space, not run